Cloudflare Enters Observability Market With Acquisition To Enhance Serverless Performance

 “Cloudflare is building the next frontier of cloud computing with their connectivity cloud.
 Our core mission has always been to simplify and innovate observability for the future of the cloud, and Cloudflare's ecosystem offers the ideal ground to further this cause,” said Boris Tane, founder and CEO, Baselime.“With Cloudflare, we're positioned to deeply integrate into a platform that two million developers trust, enabling them to build, ship, and troubleshoot applications fast.
 I am incredibly excited about the potential of what we can build together and the impact it will have on developers around the world.”

-Cloudflare, Inc. (NYSE: NET) is the leading connectivity cloud company on a mission to help build a better Internet.
+Cloudflare, Inc. (NYSE: NET) is the leading connectivity cloud company.
 It empowers organizations to make their employees, applications and networks faster and more secure everywhere, while reducing complexity and cost.
 Cloudflare's connectivity cloud delivers the most full-featured, unified platform of cloud-native products and developer tools, so any organization can gain the control they need to work, develop, and accelerate their business.

 Powered by one of the world's largest and most interconnected networks, Cloudflare blocks billions of threats online for its customers every day.
 It is trusted by millions of organizations – from the largest brands to entrepreneurs and small businesses to nonprofits, humanitarian groups, and governments across the globe.

 This press release contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which statements involve substantial risks and uncertainties.
 In some cases, you can identify forward-looking statements because they contain words such as“may,”“will,”“should,”“expect,”“explore,”“plan,”“anticipate,”“could,”“intend,”“target,”“project,”“contemplate,”“believe,”“estimate,”“predict,”“potential,” or“continue,” or the negative of these words, or other similar terms or expressions that concern Cloudflare's expectations, strategy, plans, or intentions.
 However, not all forward-looking statements contain these identifying words.
-Forward-looking statements expressed or implied in this press release include, but are not limited to, statements regarding the capabilities and effectiveness of Cloudflare's developer platform and other products technology and Baselime's products and technology, the benefits to Cloudflare's customers from using Cloudflare's developer platform and other products technology and Baselime's products and technology, the timing of when Cloudflare's developer platform and Baselime's products and technology and or any of their related features will be fully integrated and generally available to all current and potential Cloudflare customers, Cloudflare's plans and objectives for, and the timing of, the integration of Baselime's products and technology into Cloudflare's developer platform, Cloudflare's technological development, future operations, growth, initiatives, or strategies, and comments made by Cloudflare's CEO and others.
-Actual results could differ materially from those stated or implied in forward-looking statements due to a number of factors, including but not limited to, risks detailed in Cloudflare's filings with the Securities and Exchange Commission (SEC), including Cloudflare's Annual Report on Form 10-K filed on February 21, 2024, as well as other filings that Cloudflare may make from time to time with the SEC.
+Forward-looking statements expressed or implied in this press release include, but are not limited to, statements regarding the capabilities and effectiveness of Cloudflare's Defensive AI, Cloudflare's API Anomaly Detection, Cloudflare's Cloud Email Security solution, Cloudflare Gateway and Cloudflare's other products and technology, the benefits to Cloudflare's customers from using Defensive AI and Cloudflare's other products and technology and from integrating API Anomaly Detection, Cloud Email Security Solution, Cloudflare Gateway and Cloudflare's other products, the potential opportunity for Cloudflare to attract additional customers and to expand sales to existing customers through Cloudflare's product integrations, the timing of when Defensive AI or any of its related features will be developed and available in beta form, or generally available, to all current and potential Cloudflare customers, Cloudflare's plans and objectives for, and the timing of, Cloudflare's Defensive AI and other products and technology, Cloudflare's technological development, future operations, growth, initiatives, or strategies, and comments made by Cloudflare's CEO and others.
+Actual results could differ materially from those stated or implied in forward-looking statements due to a number of factors, including but not limited to, risks detailed in Cloudflare's filings with the Securities and Exchange Commission (SEC), including Cloudflare's Annual Report on Form 10-K filed on on February 21, 2024, as well as other filings that Cloudflare may make from time to time with the SEC.

 The forward-looking statements made in this press release relate only to events as of the date on which the statements are made.
 Cloudflare undertakes no obligation to update any forward-looking statements made in this press release to reflect events or circumstances after the date of this press release or to reflect new information or the occurrence of unanticipated events, except as required by law.
 Cloudflare may not actually achieve the plans, intentions, or expectations disclosed in Cloudflare's forward-looking statements, and you should not place undue reliance on Cloudflare's forward-looking statements.